skip

 Evaluation context

-You can use values of other members by referencing their names in the skip
+You can reference other members as variables in the skip

 expression.
-All members are initialized in the order of their declaration.
-It means only those members that are declared earlier (higher) in the code are available to the skip
+All members are initialized in the order of their declaration, and thus only members that are declared earlier (higher) in the code are available for the skip

 expression.